MauFrontier/gumroad-email-marketing-prototype/README.md

 ### 🤖 Generate with AI

 The real star of this show is the "Generate with AI" feature, and it's run by [a contract written in Markdown]().
-I leveraged the Typescript types and enums and clever prompt engineering to guide the AI to give us very consistent results in generating the targeting automatically.
+I leveraged the Typescript types and enums and clever prompt engineering to guide the AI to give us very consistent results in generating the segmentation automatically.

 I am __*all in*__ on AI.
 I've been honing my prompt engineering skills daily since I got access to Github Copilot in October 2021.
 That's what now allows me to quickly implement a complex feature like this one.
 I've developed a great sense of how to get what I want from AI.